 The Shapley value is the ϕi(f,x) term, or the effect that feature i has on model f, given the independent variable data, x.
 M is the total number of features, and M! represents the number of possible feature combinations.
 S is a subset of the features excluding feature i, |S| is the number of features in subset S, and fx(S) is the model output for subset S. The SHAP values are relative to the average model output, called the base value.
 The base value can also be thought of as the null model output.
 Therefore, the sum of the SHAP values for a given observation is equal to the difference between the model prediction and the base value.
 Considering the SHAP values across all observations in a dataset provides insight into the overall feature importance, direction of a feature’s impact on the model output and relationships between the predictor features.
-For model interpretation using SHAP, a XGBoost model was trained using the same hyperparameters produced in the holdout validation analysis.
-The SHAP values were calculated using the holdout validation test set.
+For model interpretation using SHAP, the final XGBoost model and its training data were used as inputs to the TreeExplainer function.

 References